sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 ## Investment

-- Single Cabina (1 room left): $2600 (or 2 payments of $1150 after deposit) - room has one queen bed
+- SOLD OUT Single Cabina (1 room left): $2600 (or 2 payments of $1150 after deposit) - room has one queen bed
-- Double Cabina: $2200 (or 2 payments of $950 after deposit) - bring friends or meet a new life long friend.
+- SOLD OUT Double Cabina: $2200 (or 2 payments of $950 after deposit) - bring friends or meet a new life long friend.
 Room has one queen bed and one twin bed.
 - Triple Cabina (2 rooms left): $2050 (or 2 payments of $875 after deposit) - room has three twin beds.

 All options are non refundable and non transferable.